jimblackler/treefun/README.md

 Here I define *tree* as an ordered graph without loops where every node has zero or one 'parent' nodes in the same tree.

-It's a very common structure in computing and will be familiar to most as the structure of folders on a personal computer (as seen in the ['Unix' example][1]).
+It's a [very common structure][3] in computing and will be familiar to most as the structure of folders on a personal computer (as seen in the ['Unix' example][1]).
 It's also the structure of classes in a single-inheritance object oriented programming language (as seen in the ['Java' example][2]).